 If your student loan is in default and you want to clear up your debt, you might be able to enter into a student loan settlement agreement.
+When you settle a debt, you negotiate with the lender to pay less than you owe in one lump sum.
+To negotiate a settlement agreement, your account must be in default.
 There are advantages and disadvantages to using this debt relief option.
-We’ll discuss the pros and cons of student loan settlement in this article.
-The rules are different for federal student loans and private lender loans, so you’ll first need to determine what type(s) of student loan you have before weighing your options.
+For example, you may end up paying less than the total amount you owe on your loan, but you must have a large lump sum available to complete your settlement.
+The settlement rules are different for federal student loans and private lender loans, so you’ll first need to determine what type(s) of student loan you have before weighing your options.

-The first thing to know about settling your student loan balance is that this process only works if you’re in default.
+The first thing to know about settling your student loan balance is that this process only works if you’re in default on the loan.
 If you’re making your payments every month, you won’t be able to settle the debt on your student loan for less than what you owe.
 If you’re only delinquent on your payments (meaning that you’ve only missed a couple of payments and your account is not yet in default status), you’re not going to be able to settle your student loan at this time.

 You must be in the official default stage to settle your student debt for less than the amount owed.
 You can call your lenders to see if you have any defaulted loans or call the Federal Student Aid Information Center at 1-800-433-3243.
 If you have a Perkins Loan, contact your school or ECSI.

 Overall, it takes nine months of missed payments for a federal student loan to default.
 For instance, if you have a federal student loan servicer such as Navient or Great Lakes Educational Loan Services, Inc., you’ll be given 270 days of missed payments before your loan will go into default.

 The basic principle of debt settlement is that you can pay less than the total amount owed to close the account.
 It’s tempting to think about intentionally defaulting on your student loan so you can pay less overall, but there are several consequences to defaulting on a loan and settling a loan.

 Advantages of Settling Your Student Loan Debt

-For the average borrower who has a student loan in the $30,000 range, settling a defaulted student loan can save you thousands of dollars.
+Settling a defaulted student loan can save you thousands of dollars.
 You’ll need to make a lump sum payment to pay off the debt—so you’ll need thousands of dollars available whenever you’re ready to pursue a settlement.
 The actual amount you save will depend on the total amount of your student loan debt and whether your loan was public or private.

-Disadvantages of Settling Your Student Loan Debts
+Disadvantages of Settling Your Student Loan Debt

-Be sure to review theFederal Student Aid website to see if you qualify for alternate payment options approved by the U.S. Department of Education before you default on your student loan.
+Be sure to review theFederal Student Aid website to see if you qualify for alternate payment options before you default on your student loan.
 Federal loan servicers such as Navient and Great Lakes Educational Loan Services, Inc. will offer these same payment plans.
-Opting into a government payment plan will likely be better for your budget and your credit history, credit report, and credit score than a student loan settlement after default would be.
+Opting into a government payment plan will likely be better for your budget, credit history, credit report, and credit score than a student loan settlement after default would be.

 The IRS tax consequences of a student debt settlement should also be considered in your personal finance budget comparisons.
 The amount of the loan you don’t pay is considered “forgiven” and will be considered taxable income on your tax return.

-If you have more than one student loan, the debt consolidation option can be used for federal student loans and loans from private lenders.
+If you have more than one student loan, debt consolidation can be used for federal student loans and loans from private lenders.
 With debt consolidation, you’ll group your loans together and receive a new interest rate and a new payment plan under a single account.
 You won’t have to manage multiple loans, interest rates, and monthly payments.

 The disadvantage of consolidation is that existing unpaid interest gets added to your principal balance, and you’ll end up paying new interest on your old interest.
 You may also have a longer term to repay your loan.

-4. Other Student Loan Debt Relief Options
+Other Student Loan Debt Relief Options:

 If you qualify for an income-driven plan, you can make payments based on your income.
 The loan will be reviewed every year and will be adjusted according to the changes in your income.
 If you lose your job before the review period, you can simply call the lender and ask them to reevaluate your monthly payment.

 Forbearance is another option for federal student loan borrowers.
 When your loan is in forbearance, you don’t have to make payments for a year, but your loan will still be charged interest.
 You do have the option of making interest-only payments during your forbearance, and that will save you money down the road.

-At the end of the forbearance period when your repayments begin, the interest charged gets added on to the principal balance.
+At the end of the forbearance period when your repayments begin, the interest charged gets added to the principal balance.
 Then your repayments will start with interest charged on the new balance that includes your old interest.
 Basically, you’ll be charged interest on interest unless you pay the interest amount proactively.
 You’ll end up paying more than your original payment plan if you use the forbearance option, but you’ll keep your student loan out of default.